Binance Market Update (2022-10-06)

 Binance

-The global cryptocurrency market cap now stands at $0.96T, up by 0.99% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.96T, down by -0.22% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include SUSHI, REEF, and HIGH, up by 16%, 12%, and 12%, respectively.
+Market outperformers include PROS, NEBL, and REEF, up by 14%, 12%, and 12%, respectively.

 Top stories of the day: